Financial Aid for Summer Courses

 Committed to making your education affordable

 Limited financial aid is available for summer courses, and students are encouraged to plan early and to take advantage of the payment plans available for summer classes.
-The summer aid application for 2017 is now available.

 Carefully review the information below to be sure you are eligible to apply for summer aid.
+Applications for summer aid will be available April 2018.

 To be eligible for financial aid in the summer, a FAFSA must be completed for the prior academic year.
 Some graduate students will also need to submit a FAFSA for the upcoming academic year.
 Students must also be matriculated (seeking a degree) and cannot be conditionally readmitted.